gpdowney/lightweightLSAT/docs/index.md

 - Ignore anything that doesn't help you.
 - Circle back.
 Revisit pages you already read to see if there's any nuance you missed the first time.

-## How can you contribute?
+## You can contribute to making this better

 This is version 0.6 of *the lightweight LSAT*.
-In other words, this is still a rough draft.
+In other words, it's still a rough draft.
 There's considerable room for improvement.

-And *your feedback is essential* for improving this for other studiers!
+*Your feedback is essential* for improving this site for other students!

 If you find yourself confused by anything here, someone else will probably be confused by it too.
 Please share your confusions and questions in the comments section at the bottom of the page.